-25 feared dead after bus falls into canal in Karnataka, CM visits accident spot
+26 feared dead after bus falls into canal in Karnataka, CM visits accident spot

-Mandya, Nov 24: At least 25 people died after a private bus plunged into a VC canal at Pandavapura near Mandya on Saturday.
+Mandya, Nov 24: At least 26 people died after a private bus plunged into a VC canal at Pandavapura near Mandya on Saturday.
+The bus was ferrying over 30 people when it plunged into a canal.

 The injured have been admitted to hospital for treatment.
 The mishap took place at Kanaganamaradi village when the bus was en route to Mandya city.